rgulza01/Project/README.md

 The pipeline therefore ensures that the application setup is done including the configurations and necessariry installations from requirements.txt .
 The final step is to build the docker-compose, push the image on dockerhub and deploy the docker stack.
 The video includes more discussion and demonstration of the pipeline, among other things.

-### - Refactoring Dockerfile, docker-compose and Jenkinsfile after inserting Azure credentials
+### - Refactoring Dockerfile, docker-compose and Jenkinsfile after adding Jenkins credentials for implementing an Azure database

 <img width="309" alt="image" src="https://user-images.githubusercontent.com/56838325/181735353-6d72aa05-597d-4ff0-83b0-510773b81d4e.png">
 <img width="381" alt="image" src="https://user-images.githubusercontent.com/56838325/181735044-32cf4c2a-132b-44f0-84f9-5b999047b2c2.png">